kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

 Several projects provide Kubernetes pod networks using CNI, some of which also support [Network Policy](/docs/concepts/services-networking/networkpolicies/).
 See the [add-ons page](/docs/concepts/cluster-administration/addons/) for a complete list of available network add-ons.
+IPV6 support was added in CNI v0.6, so for IPV6 based network please use CNI version 0.6 or higher.

 **New for Kubernetes 1.6:** kubeadm 1.6 sets up a more secure cluster by default.
 As such it uses RBAC to grant limited privileges to workloads running